Efficiency studies: Making every minute count

 A leading hotel chain also had an issue with quiet periods.
 They wanted to investigate whether there was a way to reduce downtime on reception, when no customers were waiting.
 We discovered that teams in different locations had developed their own methods for filling that time, from finding small jobs they could complete in situ, to spending short periods away from the front desk.
 Our data gave HQ the information they needed to trial different approaches and inform their customer strategy.

 Convertible prams.
 Car seats.
 Furniture.
 All big-ticket items that sell better when you’ve got colleagues engaging with customers and guiding them through their purchases.
 Our efficiency studies for the UK discounter revealed there weren’t always enough of their people out on the shop floor to drive high-value sales.

 It was a reminder to move with the times – they’d only recently started selling larger, high-priced items and hadn’t yet adapted their selling techniques.
 Their only service point was at the tills, and in some stores, the floors that displayed furniture were unmanned at peak times.

 Do your teams feed back that too much time is spent on admin, or on staff meetings that keep colleagues away from customers?
 They’re common complaints, but the reasons behind them aren’t always clear.
 An efficiency study can help unpick issues – and give you the evidence you need to prioritise tackling them.

 As part of a study for a major department store, we found that admin tasks were blocking managers from spending time on the shop floor, and recognised that introducing tablets and technology could prevent them from being tied to the back office.
 We also uncovered data that indicated more time spent on sales meetings and updates didn’t necessarily translate to better store performance.

-At Coffee shop chain, we showed that more consistent use of mobiles and iPads could offer a slicker method of keeping colleagues up to date on new offers.
+At a coffee shop chain, we showed that more consistent use of mobiles and iPads could offer a slicker method of keeping colleagues up to date on new offers.
 While at Vodafone, our insights helped them take a new approach to staff planning, reducing back-office time by around 12.5%.